A phrase that means so much, but yet very few companies use fully.

 Here is a blueprint and beginner’s guide to getting started.

-Starting With The Basics: Creating A Personal Sheet & What It Must Contain
+Starting With The Basics: Creating A Persona Sheet & What It Must Contains

 As with every “war” plan, everything should (according to a weird, 80’s mentality) start with pen and paper.
 So, all you have to do is jot down all the information that you think a persona may “need” to be created.
 However, before we continue, there is a question going on in your mind, and that is “but wait!
 I have more than one buyer!”